Samuel Holdheim: Progressive views

 Holdheim now became a contributor to the Jewish periodicals (e.g., Philippson's Allgemeine Zeitung des Judenthums and Jost's Israelitische Annalen).
 Two of his articles are especially noteworthy.
 One (in Allg.
 Zeit. des Jud. ii, Nos.
 4-9) discusses the essential principles of Judaism, arriving at the conclusion that Judaism has no binding dogmas; the other (Jost's Annalen, 1839, Nos.
 30-32) treats of the oath demanded of Jewish witnesses in criminal procedures.
 In the former of these papers Holdheim formulates the principle which is basic to his position and that of other Reformers: Judaism is not a religion of dead creed, but of living deeds.
 In the latter essay he utilizes his Talmudic juridical erudition to demonstrate the injustice done to the Jews by the Prussian courts.
 Another of his Frankfurt publications bears the title Der Religiöse Fortschritt im deutschen Judenthume (Leipzig, 1840).
 The occasion which called forth this booklet was the controversy raging around Geiger's election as rabbi in Breslau.
 Holdheim pleads for progress, on the ground that at all times the Torah has been taught, in accordance with the changing conditions of succeeding ages; but this progress he holds to be a gradual development, never a noisy opposition to recognized existing standards.

-In the meantime Holdheim had received the degree of PhD from the University of Leipzig, and had come to be looked upon by congregations as well as by Jewish scholars as a leader (see Orient.
+In the meantime Holdheim had received the degree of PhD from the University of Leipzig, and had come to be looked up to by congregations as well as by Jewish scholars as a leader (see Orient.
 Lit.
 1840, No. 35 et passim; Jost's Annalen, 1840, No. 39).
 Frankfurt having become too restricted a sphere for him, he accepted a call to Schwerin as Landesrabbiner of Mecklenburg-Schwerin, leaving Frankfurt on August 15, 1840.